alirezanet/Gridify/docs/pages/guide/gridifyMapper.md

 ### IgnoreNotMappedFields

-By setting this to `true` Gridify don't throw an exception when a field name is not mapped. for instance, in the above example, searching for `password` will not throw an exception.
+By setting this to `true`, Gridify won't throw an exception when a field name is not mapped.
+For instance, in the example above, searching for `password` will not throw an exception.

 - Type: `bool`
 - Default: `false`